John D. Spreckels: Early years

-The oldest of five children, Spreckels was born in Charleston, South Carolina, though the family soon moved to New York City.
-Spreckels attended Oakland College and then the Polytechnic College in Hanover, Germany, where he studied chemistry and mechanical engineering until 1872.
+The oldest of five children, Spreckels was born in Charleston, South Carolina, though the family soon moved to New York City and then California.
+Spreckels attended the College of California and then the Polytechnic College in Hanover, Germany, where he studied chemistry and mechanical engineering until 1872.
 He returned to California and began working for his father, Claus Spreckels, who had grown extremely wealthy in the sugar business.
 In 1876 he went to the Hawaiian Islands, where he worked for his father's sugar business, the Hawaiian Commercial and Sugar Company.

 Entrepreneur beginnings

-In 1880, with $2 million in capital, he organized J. D. Spreckels and Brothers, a company to establish a trade between the mainland United States and the Hawaiian Islands.
+In 1880, with $2 million in capital, he organized the company J. D. Spreckels and Brothers, to establish trade between the mainland United States and the Hawaiian Islands.
 The company began with one sailing vessel, the Rosario, and later controlled two large fleets of sail and steam ships.
 The firm also engaged extensively in sugar refining, and became agents for leading sugarcane plantations in Hawaii.
 Much of the development of commercial interests between the United States and Hawaii is due to this firm.